sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 Every pulse on the map represents a real routing update.
 Sometimes it’s routine churn.
 Sometimes it’s maintenance, an outage, or a path change somewhere along the way.

+### The Global Game of Telephone

+To understand why the map pulses, you have to look at how routers talk.
+BGP is a **path-vector protocol**, which is effectively a global game of telephone.
+When a network (an Autonomous System, or AS) wants to be found, it tells its immediate neighbors, who tell their neighbors, and so on.

+* **The Announcement:** When a router in Tokyo says, "I have a path to `8.8.8.0/24`," it sends an **Update** to its peers.
+Every peer that hears this stamps the message with its own ID before passing it along.
+This list of stamps is called the **AS Path**.
+* **The Selection:** Routers generally prefer the shortest path.
+If an observer in New York hears the same news from London (2 hops) and Sydney (5 hops), it will automatically choose the shorter London route.
+On the live map, you will see this selection light up as a purple pulse.
+* **The Withdrawal:** If a fiber line is cut, for example, the router sends a **Withdrawal**.
+This is where the game of telephone gets frantic.
+Neighbors start checking their old notes: *"Wait, I can't go through London anymore?
+What about that longer path through Sydney I heard about earlier?"*

+Here is how that "envelope" looks as it travels from Tokyo to New York.
+Notice how the path grows longer at every step.

+{{< d2 >}}
+direction: down

+classes: {
+tokyo: {
+shape: cloud
+style: {
+fill: "#2ecc71"
+font-color: "#ffffff"
+bold: true
+}
+}
+router: {
+shape: rectangle
+style: {
+fill: "#2c3e50"
+font-color: "#ecf0f1"
+border-radius: 5
+}
+}
+}

+# The Nodes

+AS100: "Tokyo\n(Origin)" {class: tokyo}
+AS200: "London\nPath: [200, 100]" {class: router}
+AS300: "New York\nPath: [300, 200, 100]" {class: router}

+# The Conversation

+AS100 -> AS200: "Hey London, I've got Google's IPs at AS100!"
+AS200 -> AS300: "Hey New York, I can get you to Tokyo via London (AS200) and AS100."
+AS300 -> User: "I'll take the path through London, it's only 2 hops away." {
+style: {
+stroke-dash: 3
+font-color: "#ecf0f1"
+}
+}
+{{< /d2 >}}

+Because routers often wait a few seconds before passing news along (to avoid "vibrating" the whole internet with every tiny hiccup), these updates arrive in waves.
+On the live map, this looks like a ripple of activity starting at the origin and washing over the globe as the "signatures" accumulate.

 ### Spotting a BGP Flap

 If you are watching the map and suddenly see a wave of pulses lighting up all over the world at the exact same time, you might be witnessing a BGP flap.